 On November 27, 2020, the CBRT announced that it revised the reserve requirement regulation to improve the effectiveness of monetary transmission mechanism.
 To enhance transparency, predictability and effectiveness of the monetary policy, with the Monetary Policy Committee Decision of November 19, 2020, the operational framework of the liquidity management was changed to provide all short-term funding through the policy rate, and the monetary policy was tightened through an increase in the policy rate in line with the main objective of price stability.
 This time, the CBRT decided to simplify the reserve requirement regulation to increase the effectiveness of the monetary transmission mechanism.
-Accordingly, the CBRT decided: (i) to repeal the reserve requirement practice that links the reserve requirement ratios and remuneration rates to real loan growth rates, (ii) to apply the same reserve requirement ratios and remuneration rates to real loan growth rates, (ii) to apply the same reserve requirement ratios and remuneration rate of 12% to the TL-denominated required reserves of all banks, and (v) decrease the commission rate applied to the reserve requirements maintained against USD-denominated deposit / participation fund liabilities to 0% from 1.25%.
-Changes in remuneration and commission rates have been effective from the maintenance period starting on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratios on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratio of from 1.25%.
+Accordingly, the CBRT decided: (i) to repeal the reserve requirement practice that links the reserve requirement ratios and remuneration rates to real loan growth rates, (ii) to apply the same reserve requirement ratios and remuneration rate of 12% to the TL-denominated required reserves of all banks, and (v) decrease the commission rate applied to the reserve requirements maintained against USD-denominated deposit / participation fund liabilities to 0% from 1.25%.
+Changes in remuneration and commission rates have been effective from the maintenance period starting on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratios on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratio on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratio on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratio on November 27, 2020, while the changes in Turkish lira and FX reserve requirement ratios took effect from the calculation date of December 11, 2020 with the maintenance period starting on December 25, 2020.